-80% of an employee's regular pay (as at 28 February 2020) or £2,500, whichever is the lower, plus associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions.
+80% of an employee's regular pay or £2,500, whichever is the lower, plus associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions.
 Pay for these purposes includes wages, past overtime, "fees" and contractual commission.
 Discretionary payments (e.g. discretionary bonuses and tips) and benefits in kind are excluded.